 Health Centers simultaneously encounter various challenges and opportunities on the federal, state, and local levels – now more than ever, Health Center Advocacy has never been more important.
-The NACHC Grassroots Advocacy Leadership Program is designed to prepare Health Center and primary care association (PCA) staff, board members, patients, and other Advocates with the knowledge and tools to be grassroots advocacy leaders in their Health Centers and communities.
+The NACHC Grassroots Advocacy Leadership Program (ALP) is designed to prepare Health Center and primary care association (PCA) staff, board members, patients, and other Advocates with the knowledge and tools to be grassroots advocacy leaders in their Health Centers and communities.

-- Four monthly, educational webinars that cover additional advocacy topics ofinterest.
+Four monthly educational webinars that cover additional advocacy topics of interest.
 NACHC advocacy staff takes requests for these topics from ALP Participants, but potential topics include Health Center Funding 101, Using Social Media for Health Center Advocacy, Using Pictures and Videos for Health Center Advocacy, Voter Registration & Civic Engagement, Congress 101, Developing Relationships with Members of Congress, Advocacy Communications 101, Developing Health Center Advocacy Plans, and more.